pakeke-constructor/ideas/no_versioning.md

     weather  -->    base
     weather  -->    light

-    test     -->    xy
     test     -->    borders

     test --> modern
     test --> projectiles

-    test --> scheduling
-    test --> commands
-    test --> worldeditor

 ```

-I simplified the diagram greatly, because the original was too cluttered and hard to read.
+I simplified the diagram greatly, because the original was too cluttered and hard to read. (roughly 2/3rds of edges are missing)

 Can you *imagine* what a nightmare this would be, if every mod was able to use it's own versions for stuff?<br>
 It just wouldn't be possible.
 Versioning is not compatible with UMG's vision.